CPA Exam Score Release

 One of the greatest anxieties CPA Exam takers encounter during their taking of the CPA Exam is the reporting of their scores.
 The exam is already stressful enough and adding the anticipation of receiving scores can make it almost unbearable for many exam

 |If you take your CPA Exam Section on/before:||AICPA receives your CPA examination data files from Prometric 11:59 pm (EST) between:||Target Q1 2018 CPA Exam Score Release Date:|

 |January 20||January 1 – January 20||February 6|

-|February 28||February 15 – February 28||March 8|
+|February 28||January 21 – February 28||March 8|

-|March 11||March 1 – March 11||March 20|
+|March 10||March 1 – March 11||March 20|

 Basically, if you took a section of the CPA Exam, other than BEC, on February 10 and the AICPA received your graded exam shortly thereafter, your score will be sent to NASBA on February 22.
 You should be able to obtain the score report from NASBA or your

 Most state boards of accountancy are part of NASBA's online score retrieval system.
 As such, most exam takers can login to the system and obtain their scores once they’re posted from

 CPA Exam score reports include the CPA Exam section name, ID, date of exam, score indicating whether you passed or failed, and your status with respect to other sections taken.
 Possible scores range from 0 to 99 and you must get at least a 75 to pass

+at all.
 The general rule here is that if you have doubts or questions about the score reporting process, you should contact your state board of accountancy.
 Each state board can operate differently and may have a specific reporting process.

 Ultimately, the state board of accountancy will have final record of your scores and use them to determine your eligibility to obtain licensure.
 We strive to offer helpful information pertaining to the release of your CPA Exam score.
 We realize